Manufacturing & Engineering

 The Construction Products (Amendment) Regulations 2025

-The Construction Products (Amendment) Regulations 2025 (SI 2025/1172) amend retained Regulation (EU) No 305/2011 -- commonly known as the Construction Products Regulation or CPR -- as it applies in Great Britain.
-The key effect is straightforward: CE marking continues to be accepted, and UKCA marking is not mandatory.
+The Construction Products (Amendment) Regulations 2025 (SI 2025/1172) amend retained Regulation (EU) No 305/2011 -- commonly known as the Construction Products Regulation or CPR -- and the Construction Products Regulations 2013 as they apply in Great Britain.
+The key effect is that compliance with the new EU Construction Products Regulation (EU) 2024/3110 is treated as satisfying the GB regime, creating a dual pathway as the EU migrates to its new framework.
+Continued recognition of CE marking itself stems from the existing GB framework and the September 2023 "until further notice" policy; UKCA marking is not mandatory.

 However, the detail matters for your compliance strategy.
 The snippet below sets out the specific provisions, including the impact on different types of economic operator and the position on dual marking.